adap/flower/benchmarks/flowertune-llm/evaluation/code/README.md

 We leverage the code generation evaluation metrics provided by [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main) to evaluate our fine-tuned LLMs.
 Three datasets have been selected for this evaluation: [MBPP](https://huggingface.co/datasets/google-research-datasets/mbpp) (Python), [HumanEval](https://huggingface.co/datasets/openai/openai_humaneval) (Python), and [MultiPL-E](https://github.com/nuprl/MultiPL-E) (JavaScript, C++).

+> [!WARNING]
+> The evaluation process takes ~30 GB VRAM.
+On a 40GB A100 it requires 15-30mins depending on the dataset to complete.

 ## Environment Setup